Invasive Species Control

 Lower Thorp Brook is diverse beaver-influenced corridor, and serves as the primary iris seed source for the wetlands at its confluence with Lake Champlain.
 These wetlands are considered state waters, comprising a fifty-three acre matrix of wetland natural communities, whose value has been acknowledged by VT DEC, VT FWD Natural Heritage Program and TNC experts.
 The lake-influenced lower reaches of Lewis Creek contain important floodplain forests, buttonbush swamps and a range of state significant emergent communities.
 Lands are state-owned (Little Otter WMA) and private.
 While the extent and nature of the infestation is understood and mapped (LCBP 2015-16), a mutually agreeable management approach is needed to begin addressing this growing infestation in an ecologically significant area of high public value.

-LCA received a grant from LCBP to continue this work in 2017, which will:
+LCA received a grant from LCBP to continue this work in 2017, which:

-1. Fund the preparation of a management plan and treatment of yellow iris in the lower Thorp Brook areas, with a targeted 90% reduction of iris.
+1. Funded the preparation of a management plan and treatment of yellow iris in the lower Thorp Brook areas, with a targeted 90% reduction of iris.